-How to Implement, Automate, and Measure the Effectiveness of this Control

-- 1. Quick wins: Organizations should employ automated tools to continuously monitor workstations, servers, and mobile devices for active, up-to-date anti-malware protection with anti-virus, anti-spyware, personal firewalls, and host-based IPS functionality.
-All malware detection events should be sent to enterprise anti-malware administration tools and event log servers. - 2.
-Quick wins: Organizations should employ anti-malware software and signature auto update features or have administrators manually push updates to all machines on a daily basis.
-After applying an update, automated systems should verify that each system has received its signature update.

-- 3. Quick wins: Organizations should configure laptops, workstations, and servers so that they will not auto-run content from USB tokens (i.e., "thumb drives"), USB hard drives, CDs/DVDs, Firewire devices, external serial advanced technology attachment devices, mounted network shares, or other removable media. - 4.
-Quick wins: Organizations should configure systems so that they conduct an automated anti-malware scan of removable media when it is inserted. - 5.
-Quick wins: All attachments entering the organization's e-mail gateway should be scanned and blocked if they contain malicious code or file types unneeded for the organization's business.
+- 1. Quick wins: Employ automated tools to continuously monitor workstations, servers, and mobile devices for active, up-to-date anti-malware protection with anti-virus, anti-spyware, personal firewalls, and host-based IPS functionality.
+All malware detection events should be sent to enterprise anti-malware administration tools and event log servers.
+The endpoint security solution should include zero-day protection such as network behavioral heuristics. - 2.
+Quick wins: Employ anti-malware software and signature auto-update features or have administrators manually push updates to all machines on a daily basis.
+After applying an update, automated systems should verify that each system has received its signature update. - 3.
+Quick wins: Configure laptops, workstations, and servers so that they will not auto-run content from USB tokens (i.e., "thumb drives"), USB hard drives, CDs/DVDs, Firewire devices, external serial advanced technology attachment devices, mounted network shares, or other removable media.
+If the devices are not required for business use, they should be disabled. - 4.
+Quick wins: Configure systems so that they conduct an automated anti-malware scan of removable media when it is inserted. - 5.
+Quick wins: All e-mail attachments entering the organization's e-mail gateway should be scanned and blocked if they contain malicious code or file types unneeded for the organization's business.
 This scanning should be done before the e-mail is placed in the user's inbox.
+This includes e-mail content filtering and web content filtering. - 6.
+Quick wins: Apply anti-virus scanning at the Web Proxy gateway.
+Content filtering for file-types should be applied at the perimeter. - 7.
+Quick wins: Deploy features and toolkits such as Data Execution Prevention (DEP) and Enhanced Mitigation Experience Toolkit (EMET), products that provide sandboxing (e.g., run browsers in a VM), and other techniques that prevent malware exploitation. - 8.
+Quick wins: Limit use of external devices to those that have business need.
+Monitor for use and attempted use of external devices.

-This includes email content filtering and web content filtering. - 6.
-Visibility/Attribution: Automated monitoring tools should use behavior-based anomaly detection to complement and enhance traditional signature-based detection. - 7.
-Configuration/Hygiene: Advanced: Organizations should deploy network access control tools to verify security configuration and patch-level compliance before granting access to a network. - 8.
-Advanced: Continuous monitoring should be performed on outbound traffic.
-Any large transfers of data or unauthorized encrypted traffic should be flagged and, if validated as malicious, the computer should be moved to an isolated VLAN. - 9.
-Advanced: Organizations should implement an Incident Response process which allows their IT Support Organization to supply their Security Team with samples of malware running undetected on corporate systems.
-Samples should be provided to the Anti-Virus vendor for 'out-of-band' signature creation and deployed to the enterprise by system administrators.
+- 9. Visibility/Attribution: Block access to external e-mail systems, instant messaging services and other social media tools. - 10.
+Visibility/Attribution: Automated monitoring tools should use behavior-based anomaly detection to complement and enhance traditional signature-based detection. - 11.
+Visibility/Attribution: Utilize network-based anti-malware tools to analyze all inbound traffic and filter out malicious content before it arrives at the endpoint. - 12.
+Advanced: Continuous monitoring should be performed on all inbound and outbound traffic.
+Any large transfers of data or unauthorized traffic should be flagged and, if validated as malicious, the computer should be moved to an isolated VLAN. - 13.
+Advanced: Implement an incident response process that allows their IT Support Organization to supply their Security Team with samples of malware running undetected on corporate systems.
+Samples should be provided to the security vendor for "out-of-band" signature creation and deployed to the enterprise by system administrators. - 14.
+Advanced: Utilize network-based flow analysis tools to analyze inbound and outbound traffic looking for anomalies, indicators of malware, and compromised systems. - 15.
+Advanced: Deploy "reputation-based technologies" on all endpoint devices to cover the gap of signature based technologies. - 16.
+Advanced: Enable domain name system (DNS) query logging to detect hostname lookup for known malicious C2 domains. - 17.
+Advanced: Apply proxy technology to all communication between internal network and the Internet.